sayan9168/sayanox-license/FAQ.md

 ## 5. What happens if there is a legal dispute?
 The license is provided "AS IS", without warranty.
 Any legal disputes should be resolved according to the jurisdiction specified in the license terms.
+## 6. Can I use the Sayanox License alongside MIT or GPL in my project?
+Yes, the Sayanox License is designed to be permissive.
+- If your project has multiple components, you can license Component A under MIT and Component B under Sayanox.
+- However, if you are combining code, ensure that the terms of both licenses do not conflict.
+For complex multi-license projects, consult a legal professional.